 - Periods of deferment or forbearance, as well as periods of default, continue to not qualify.

 For more information on qualifying, please visit the Federal Student Aid website.

 To apply for the program, you need to meet the following criteria:

-You must work at least 30 hours a week (if you work more than one job, total hours should equal 30 or greater).
+You must work at least 30 hours a week.
+Please note, if you work more than one job at a qualifying employer, total hours should equal 30 or greater.

 You are currently paying off William D. Ford Federal Direct Loans.